ZacharySeebeck2020/ZacharySeebeck2020/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I absolutely love cats.

-I also have a work account @ZacharySeebeckNewtech, there's not much public on it, but you can see my contribution chart.
+I also have a work account @ZacharySeebeckWork, there's not much public on it, but you can see my contribution chart.